 - The Gothic is to do with transgression, lack of restraint and the overturning of normality.
 For example, Gothic villains break taboos, as do young children, by not doing as they’re told.
 See again The Carnivalesque, which is a tradition with a long history in children’s literature.
 No wonder Gothic features so heavily in stories for the young.

 - A lot of Gothic stories have a ‘jump’ ending.
 Take the oral versions of Little Red Riding Hood, for instance, in which the storyteller grabs the listener as if she is about to get eaten by the wolf.
 A number of modern stories for young children are also designed to be performed as much as read.

 - The Gothic warns readers of the dangers mysteriously close to even the most familiar places.
 The Gothic tells us that the world is not safe.
 How many children’s stories teach that?
 Quite a number.
 Pretty much any story that’s not pastoral is teaching children that same lesson: Be vigilant, be smart, stick with your friends, know friends from enemies.

 - Gothic children’s literature often takes the form of fantasy.
 If the Gothic is about fear of desire, fantasy is a great genre to explore that because fantasy teaches the reader to desire.

-- A lot of children’s stories use the trope of the Explained Ghost.
+- Many children’s stories use the trope of the Explained Ghost.
 Basically, there’s some sort of supernatural happenings in the world of the story which is later revealed to have been just the over-workings of a foolish mind.
 This trope is used to teach the reader that there is no such thing as ghosts and whatnot, and to always dig deeper for the truth behind our fancies.
 Nevertheless, even the Explained Ghost tropes themselves rely upon Gothic motifs and traditions.
 That’s not to say traditional Gothic stories themselves didn’t make use of the Explained Ghost.
 Ann Radcliffe herself used it, though perhaps to a different end (to show up rational thinking by later subverting it).

 - There are a lot of orphans in children’s literature.
 Absent maternity is a feature of the Gothic.